1stOctet/YouWillUnderstandWhenYouAreOlder/Readme.md

 For those wondering.
 The code for this can be used however you wish with no restrictions.
-Knowing that children are leaning more because of this is the best form of payment.
+Knowing that children are learning more because of this is the best form of payment.

 I keep hearing about school closings and wonder how I can "encourage" my son and daughter to spend a little less time on social media and more time learning during school hours if their middle school closes.